yanhkawakami/api_voucher_mount/README.md

 To create segments, I used PDF description but for some cases that was not described, I used 'N/A' to mark as invalid values.

+To data preparation step, I analyzed three columns (total_orders, last_order_ts and first_order_ts) and blank values in both columns were identified.
+After this step, I filled these NaN values with empty string and '0' because lately these values would be considered as 'N/A' for segment creation step.

 ## 🚀 Explaining repository and code